Rather late in life we both took up archery, a pursuit I keenly followed during the last 10 years we lived in Coventry.

 After a few more weeks of shooting with the club trainer bows we shelled out on our own equipment.
 I was fortunate in that another member of the club was upgrading and his old bow was about what I was looking for but Val, being left-handed, had to buy a new one.
 Our first bows were not wonderful but definitely a step up from the club bows we had learnt on.
 We both took to our new sport and found we were quite good at it (and wished we'd taken it up decades ago!! - still, better late than never) so after a couple of years we treated ourselves to significantly better (and more expensive!!!) equipment in the quest for the perfect shot.

 RLSAS is quite a large club with over a hundred members, although probably only about forty or so shoot regularly (by which I mean at least once a week).
-We shoot in several postal leagues and always do pretty well as we are one of the strongest clubs in the country.
-A lot of our more active members take part in local and national tournaments and several, including me, shoot for Warwickshire in county matches.
-One of our members, Naomi Folkard, shoots for the GB squad and will be competing in the Beijing Olympics, as she did in Athens.
+We shot in several postal leagues and always did pretty well as we were one of the strongest clubs in the country.
+A lot of our more active members took part in local and national tournaments and several, including me, shot for Warwickshire in county matches.
+One of our members, Naomi Folkard, shot for the GB squad and competed in several Olympics.

-Val and I both take an active part in the running of the club.
-I am on the committee, run the club website, and look after the junior section.
-I obviously did too good a job of rewriting our website as I was then asked to do the county site as well and now I'm also on the county committee.
+Val and I both took an active part in the running of the club.
+I was on the committee, ran the club website, and took on several other roles over the years.
+I obviously did too good a job of rewriting the club website as I was then asked to do the county site as well and I was also on the county committee.

-We are lucky in that our shooting ground is available at any time all year round, so if the weather is nice we can just throw the kit in the car and go down to the field for a few hours practice whenever we have some spare time.
-Some of us shoot outside throughout the winter too, although not so often.
-The hardy archers among us compete in a winter league where each month we shoot what is known as the 'frostbite' round - and sometimes it is damn cold, wet and windy!
+We were lucky in that our shooting ground was available at any time all year round, so if the weather was nice we could just throw the kit in the car and go down to the field for a few hours practice whenever we had some spare time.
+Some of us shot outside throughout the winter too, although not so often.
+The hardy archers among us competed in a winter league where each month we shot what is known as the 'frostbite' round - and sometimes it was damn cold, wet and windy!

-However, from October to March we also shoot indoors which is guaranteed to be dry and reasonably warm.
-The disadvantage is that, shooting in a local school gym, we have limited space so more than about 20 shooting at a time is crowded and we can't shoot more than 20 yards.
-To get over the crowding we run sessions on three evenings but there is nothing we can do about the distance.
-Compared with shooting at up to 100 yards or 90 metres outdoors, shooting 20 yards or 18 metres all the time is pretty boring but the target faces we use are much smaller and there is always the possibility of a 'Robin Hood' (shooting one arrow up the back of another).
+However, from October to March we also shot indoors which was guaranteed to be dry and reasonably warm.
+The disadvantage was that, shooting in a local school gym, we had limited space so more than about 20 shooting at a time was crowded and we couldn't shoot more than 20 yards.
+To get over the crowding we ran sessions on three evenings but there was nothing we could do about the distance.
+Compared with shooting at up to 100 yards or 90 metres outdoors, shooting 20 yards or 18 metres all the time was pretty boring but the target faces we used were much smaller and there was always the possibility of a 'Robin Hood' (shooting one arrow up the back of another) to liven things up.
 During the 2006/07 season I managed to do this three times!!
 Look carefully at the picture and you will see that the arrow in the centre of the target has another jammed firmly up its rear; both arrows were mine.
-Fortunately I was shooting aluminium arrows indoors which are much cheaper than the aluminium/carbon composite arrows I shoot outdoors.
+Fortunately I was shooting aluminium arrows indoors which are much cheaper than the aluminium/carbon composite arrows I shot outdoors.
 The composite arrows are much lighter and are more accurate at the longer distances.